 Always monitor your body after a tick bite, to see if the bite site becomes infected, or if other changes occur.
 When in doubt it is always best to consult your physician.
 This could also be advisable if a part of the tick breaks off and remains in the wound after removing the tick.

 The definitive way to prevent tick bites is to avoid ticks altogether.
 But that can be really difficult because ticks are so common.
 Follow basic precautions to protect yourself and your family.

 Practice using repellents certified by EPA when outdoors and in tick-infested areas.
 You can choose DEET or picaridin-based repellents or essential oils such as lemon eucalyptus.
 Treating your outdoor gear (tents, sleeping bags, etc.) and clothes with permethrin spray is another way of keeping ticks at bay and reducing the risk of tick bites.

-Dress in long-sleeved shirts and pants, and light-colored clothes will aid you to detect crawling ticks.
+Dress in long-sleeved shirts and pants, and light-colored clothes will aid you in detecting crawling ticks.
 Also, tuck your pants into the socks and boots.
-Check thoroughly for attached ticks once returned from outdoors.
+Check thoroughly for attached ticks once return from outdoors.
 A shower after spending time outdoors may be beneficial in getting rid of ticks that are not yet firmly lodged in the skin.

 As a pet owner, you should have a good tick protection plan for your animal.
 Also as homeowners with a large garden with a lot of vegetation you are at a higher risk of a tick bite.
 A well-kept and tidy garden, and tick control (if required) will help you to reduce risk to a great extent.